intel/pinball2elf/README.md

 environ.c : supports the processing of ELFIE_* environment variables.
 set_heap.c : supports the handling of brk() system call behavior based on SYSSTATE
 ```
+ A custom callback file is created for each ELFie using the instrumentation files above.
+That file is copied to the current working directory for debugging/viewing.

 ### ELFie types supported
 1. **basic ELFie**
 ```